Alans: Link to Yancai (奄蔡) / Hesu (闔蘇) / Alan (阿蘭)

 The Later Han dynasty Chinese chronicle, the Hou Hanshu, 88 (covering the period 25–220 and completed in the 5th century), mentioned a report that the Yancai nation (奄蔡 lit "Vast Steppes" or "Extensive Grasslands" < LHC *ʔɨamB-sɑC; a.k.a.
 Hesu (闔蘇), compare Latin Abzoae,Pliny the Elder, Natural History IV p.
 365 identified with the Aorsi (Ancient Greek Αορσιοι)Yu Huan, Weilüe. draft translation by John E. Hill (2004).
 Translator's Notes 11.2 quote: "Yăncài, already mentioned in the text as a country northwest of Kāngjū (at that time in the region of Tashkend), has long been identified with the Aorsoi of western sources, a nomadic people out of whom the well-known Alans later emerged (Pulleyblank [1962: 99, 220; 1968:252])".) had become a vassal state of the Kangju and was now known as Alan (< LHC: *ʔɑ-lɑn 阿蘭)Hill, John E. 2003.
 "Annotated Translation of the Chapter on the Western Regions according to the Hou Hanshu."
 Revised Edition.

-Y. A. Zadneprovskiy suggests that the Kangju subjugation of Yancai occurred in the 1st century BCE, and that this subjugation caused various Sarmatian tribes, including the Aorsi, to migrate westwards, which played a major role in starting the Migration Period.Zadneprovskiy 1994 The 3rd century Weilüe also notes that Yancai was then known to be Alans, although they were no longer vassals of the Kangju.
+Y. A. Zadneprovskiy suggests that the Kangju subjugation of Yancai occurred in the 1st century BC, and that this subjugation caused various Sarmatian tribes, including the Aorsi, to migrate westwards, which played a major role in starting the Migration Period.Zadneprovskiy 1994 The 3rd century Weilüe also notes that Yancai was then known to be Alans, although they were no longer vassals of the Kangju.

 Dutch Sinologist A. F. P. Hulsewé noted that:

 Migration to Gaul

 Around 370, according to Ammianus, the peaceful relations between the Alans and Huns were broken, after the Huns attacked the Don Alans, killing many of them and establishing an alliance with the survivors.Giovanni de Marignolli, "John De' Marignolli and His Recollections of Eastern Travel", in Cathay and the Way Thither: Being a Collection of Medieval Notices of China, Volume 2, ed.
 Henry Yule (London: The Hakluyt Society, 1866), 316–317.
 These Alans successfully invaded the Goths in 375 together with the Huns.
 They subsequently accompanied the Huns in their westward expansion.

 Following the Hunnic invasion in 370, other Alans, along with other Sarmatians, migrated westward.
 One of these Alan groups fought together with the Goths in the decisive Battle of Adrianople in 378 CE, in which emperor Valens was killed.
 As the Roman Empire continued to decline, the Alans split into various groups; some fought for the Romans while others joined the Huns, Visigoths or Ostrogoths.
 A portion of the western Alans joined the Vandals and the Suebi in their invasion of Roman Gaul.
-Gregory of Tours mentions in his Liber historiae Francorum ("Book of Frankish History") that the Alan king Respendial saved the day for the Vandals in an armed encounter with the Franks at the crossing of the Rhine on December31, 406).
+Gregory of Tours mentions in his Liber historiae Francorum ("Book of Frankish History") that the Alan king Respendial saved the day for the Vandals in an armed encounter with the Franks at the crossing of the Rhine on 31 December 406).
 According to Gregory, another group of Alans, led by Goar, crossed the Rhine at the same time, but immediately joined the Romans and settled in Gaul.